Land Stewardship Manager

 • Passion for natural resource conservation and a commitment to developing strong working relationships with landowners and partners

-• Must possess a valid driver’s license and be willing to travel and use a personal vehicle, as necessary, in the performance of work-related activities – travel expenses will be reimbursed
+• Must possess a valid driver’s license and be willing to travel and use personal vehicle, as necessary, in the performance of work-related activities – travel expenses will be reimbursed.

 Preferred Qualifications

-• Bachelor’s or Master’s degree in relevant field (land conservation, natural resource planning/management, real estate, etc.)
+• Bachelor’s or Master’s degree in relevant field (land conservation, natural resource planning/management, etc.)

 • Experience working with conservation easements, land trusts, and natural resource management

-• Ability to use and manage GIS software and datasets preferred (handheld GPS, ESRI)
+• Ability to use and manage GIS software and datasets preferred (ArcGIS)

 How to Apply

 The position is open until filled.
-Early applications are strongly recommended.
-Applicants should submit 1) a cover letter, 2) resume, 3) list of three references, and 4) answers to the questions below (all as a single pdf) by e-mail to: [email protected] with the subject line: Land Stewardship Manager.
+Early applications are strongly recommended because interviews will begin two weeks after posting.
+Applicants should submit 1) a cover letter, 2) resume, 3) list of three references, and 4) answers to the questions below (all as a single PDF) by e-mail to: [email protected] with the subject line: Land Stewardship Manager.
 References will not be contacted unless you are selected for a final interview.

 Please limit responses to no more than 200 words per question: